 Ronald P. Mensink received in 1985 an MSc-degree in human nutrition at the Agricultural University in Wageningen.
-In 1993 he received an MSc-degree in epidemiology.
-He received his PhD from the same university in 1990.
-His thesis dealt with the effects of monounsaturated fatty acids on high-density and low-density lipoprotein cholesterol levels and blood pressure in healthy men and women.
+Since 1993 he also has an MSc-degree in epidemiology.
+At the same university, he received in 1990 his PhD-degree.
+His thesis dealt on the effects of monounsaturated fatty acids on high-density and low-density lipoprotein cholesterol levels and blood pressure in healthy men and women.

-In 1990 he moved to the Department of Human Biology at the Maastricht University, where he has held a Chair in Molecular Nutrition since 2000.
-He is leader of Research Line 1: ‘The Metabolic Syndrome’ and Chairman of the Department of Human Biology at the School for Nutrition, Toxicology and Metabolism, Maastricht, the Netherlands (NUTRIM).
+In 1990 he moved to the Department of Human Biology at the Maastricht University, Netherlands.
+Since March 1, 2000 he holds a Chair in Molecular Nutrition.
+He is leader of Researchline 1 “The Metabolic Syndrome” from NUTRIM (School for Nutrition, Toxicology and Metabolism) and Chairman of the Department of Human Biology.

-His primary research interests are the relationships between nutritive and nonnutritive components in the diet, including functional foods, with risk markers for the metabolic syndrome.
-His experiments are mainly carried out with human volunteers, but also with transgenic animals and cell cultures, and his studies are designed to look not only at effects, but also to unravel the biochemical and molecular mechanisms which underlie these effects.
+His primary research interests are the relationships between nutritive and nonnutritive components in the diet - including functional foods - with risk markers for the metabolic syndrome.
+Experiments are mainly carried out with human volunteers, but also with transgenic animals and cell cultures.
+Studies are designed not only to look at effects, but also to unravel the biochemical and molecular mechanisms, which underlie these effects.

-Prof. Nestel is currently on the Senior Faculty of the Baker Heart and Diabetes Institute, Melbourne and Honorary Professor of Medicine in the Faculty of Health Sciences and Medicine, Deakin University, Melbourne.
-He was formerly chief of the Division of Human Nutrition at the Australian Commonwealth Scientific and Industrial Research Organization (CSIRO) and clinical professor in medicine at Flinders University, Adelaide.
-He has served on numerous national and international working parties related to establishing policies in nutrition and cardiovascular disease prevention.
+Prof. Nestel is currently on the Senior Faculty of the Baker Heart & Diabetes Institute, Melbourne and Honorary Professor of Medicine in the Faculty of Health Sciences & Medicine, Deakin University, Melbourne.
+He was formerly chief, CSIRO Division of Human Nutrition and clinical professor in medicine, Flinders University, in Adelaide.
+He has served on numerous national and international Working Parties related to establishing policies in nutrition and cardiovascular disease prevention.
 He received the Order of Australia for research and policy development to prevent heart disease.